 Button batteries are incredibly dangerous and frighteningly, they are responsible for the death of children every year!
-Their parents are often totally unaware that the child has swallowed one of these tiny batteries.
-The first indication that there is a problem, could be when the child starts vomiting blood.
+Parents are often totally unaware that the child has swallowed one of these tiny batteries.
+The first indication that there is a problem could be when the child starts vomiting blood.
 Unfortunately that is often too late.

 Babies and toddlers are at particular risk as they explore the world by putting things in their mouths.
 Button batteries burn and can cause serious damage within minutes.

 What are button batteries?

 Button batteries and lithium coin batteries are small, round, batteries used in toys, cards, watches, key fobs, calculators, hearing aids and numerous other everyday objects.
 They look to be totally harmless and you would think that if your child would swallow them, they would pass straight through and out the other end.
 Whist sometimes the battery can come out the other end, with no problem, sadly it is usually not the case.

 What would happen if a child swallowed one?

 We need batteries in loads of electronic gadgets around the home.
 Hospitals are reporting an increase in life-changing injuries resulting from these innocent-looking culprits.
 If a child swallows one and it gets stuck at any point in its journey; then it continues to emit its charge (even if it was already considered to be ‘dead’ or out of charge when swallowed).
 This creates corrosive caustic soda which burns through the tissue and causes horrendous damage and internal bleeding.
 Often it is too late to repair the damage and surgery is unable to save them.

 Lithium coin batteries are particularly dangerous.
 These have a higher voltage and so release more energy and are more corrosive.
-Damage in just a few hours can prove fatal.
+In just a few hours the damage can prove fatal.
 In most cases, parents have no idea their child has swallowed a battery until they start vomiting blood.
 By then, it is often too late to help as irreparable damage has already occurred.